alishir/ims-doc/server_less_arch.md

 ++ : The measured performance is on a single machine (underlying network's latency is not impacting the reported number).

+### Choice of Microservice Architectural Pattern

+Microservice arch. is easier to manage and maintain even for a team of one --> smaller code bases --> fewer segmentation faults

+The data management problem with microservice arch.

+MySQL database clusterer in CNCF landscape

 **TODO**: frequently update this section as we move on.